zechtz/zechtz.github.io/_posts/2014-03-10-smart-and-faster-coding-with-sublime-text-and-emmet-aka-zen-coding.md

 abstract: Learn how to code faster using Emmet and Sublime Text
 ---

-Learn how to code faster using Emmet and Sublime Text, save and see
+Learn how to code faster using Emmet and Sublime Text.